Orange-OpenSource/a11y-guidelines/src/en/articles/aria-1-3-new-accessibility-features.md

 ### aria-details

-Description: this attribute has been modified in the version 1.3 of <abbr>ARIA</abbr> to allow referencing multiple <code>is</code>.
+Description: this attribute has been modified in the version 1.3 of <abbr>ARIA</abbr> to allow referencing multiple <code>id</code> attributes.
 It thus allows referencing one or more elements that provide additional information about another element, offering a richer context.

 Example usage: